Josh-Lawson/cosc349-assignment1/README.md

 Admin will be able to:

-1. Create, edit or delete user accounts
+1. Create and delete user accounts
-2. Create, edit, or delete recipes
+2. Create, edit, and delete recipes
 3. Approve or deny recipes submitted by users and pending review
-4. Generate reports (such as most popular recipes)